ElDuderino420/HackerNewsClone/LSDProjectReport.md

 Furthermore we also have a buildserver that rebuilds the above applications whenever a change happens to their source code, as well as a repository where said source code resides.

-The buildserver and the source repository communicate via a so called webhook, which is to say, that the repository fires a POST request towards the buildserver whenever a change to a specific branch in either the backend or frontend repository is detected.
+The buildserver and the source repository communicate via a so called webhook<sup>[**8**]</sup>, which is to say, that the repository fires a POST request towards the buildserver whenever a change to a specific branch in either the backend or frontend repository is detected.
 This requests prompts the buildserver to get the latest code to test, build and deploy it.

 When the frontend is up and running it’ll only communicate with the backend, in turn meaning that all communication to and from the database is handled exclusively by the backend.